alexeykukuyashniy/CurrencyExchange/README.md

 Date/time when exchange rates last received by the service will be immediately updated on the Home/Transactions/Admin page header.

+Accessibility: user can iterate not only with mouse but with keyboard also using Tab, Shift-Tab buttons to cicle through pages controls (links, buttons) and Enter to press buttons.

 Note: when user manually refreshes page in browser - application will redirect to the Login page since the front end stored authorization info will be lost.